GauriDesai11/ComplexNetworksCodebase/README.md

 1) 2 Python scripts:
     - `extract_data.py` which collects the data using the Perigon API .
     - `network_analysis.py` which consolidates various network analysis functions.
-2) A CSV files containing the communities found using the Louvain method for   the full graph originally provided in this repository.
-3) Folders containing the results after running the scripts.
+2) Folders containing the collected data and the results after running the scripts.

 ## Requirements